nooblag/cdn-upcheck/readme.md

 	# each check (of currently ~850 identifiers) takes ~2 hours to complete (~7 identifiers per minute).
 	# running two checks every hour means approx ~14 identifiers checked per minute.
 	# each unique identifier should be checked at least once inside each hourly range, but up to twice or three times at most inside the same hour (uncertain because of `shuf` randomisation).
-	# the actual check window could be a few seconds up to one or two hours each identifier is checked in 24hr peroid, both because of `shuf` but also because database refreshes occur every 360 minutes (6 hrs
+	# the actual check window could be a few seconds up to one or two hours each identifier is checked in 24hr period, both because of `shuf` but also because database refreshes occur every 360 minutes (6 hrs
 	# which takes 20-30 minutes itself.

 	# midnight here, 7am at CDN